 If you don’t want to go through this on your own, consider reaching out to people who have lost their pets as well.
 There are many pet loss support groups on the internet, as well as a pet loss hotline.
 Sometimes your friends and family might not be as affected by your pet’s death because they weren’t as close to it as you were.
 So if those around you don’t understand what you are going through, find someone you will.
 Talking about it with someone who has experienced the same thing might help you better understand how to deal with the loss of a pet.

 Instead of focusing on the pain, try to focus on all the good memories you made with your pet – create a legacy.
 Some of the common things pet owners do after the passing of their animal companion are creating a scrapbook, preparing a memorial, or planting a tree in their memory.
+You can start looking for urns for pets so you can put them somewhere in your house for keepsake.
 While it won’t bring them back, it’s good to have a place you can go to when you are missing them or something that helps you look back at all the good times you had with them.

 If you feel like all of this is getting too much, and neither your loved ones nor people with the same experience are helping in making the pain go away, you should seriously consider getting professional help.
 Sometimes, the loss of a pet is having such a significant effect on a person that it leads them into depression.